 Davidai, S., & Gilovich, T. (2015).
 Building a more mobile America—One income quintile at a time.
 Perspectives on Psychological Science, 10(1), 60-71.

 Davidai, S., Gilovich, T., & Ross, L. D. (2012).
 The meaning of default options for potential organ donors.
 Proceedings of the National Academy of Sciences, 109(38), 15201-15205.

-Social Psychology, Judgment and Decision Making, Perceptions of and reactions to economic inequality
+Social Psychology, Judgment and Decision Making, Economic inequality and mobility, Social comparisons,

 Judgment and Decision Making